mponce0/covid19.analytics/JOSS/paper.md

 designing different pathways to the data sources.

-Moreover, the `covid19.analytics` package offers a modular and versatile approach to the data, by allowing users to input their own data for which most of the package functions can be applied when the data is structured using a *time series* format as described in the package documentation.
+Moreover, the `covid19.analytics` package offers a modular and versatile approach to the data, by allowing users to input their own data for which most of the functions in the package can be applied when the data is structured using a *time series* format as described in the package documentation.